Time Stands Still (Degrassi: The Next Generation)

 "Time Stands Still" is a two-part episode of the Canadian teen drama Degrassi: The Next Generation.
 It aired on CTV in Canada on 5 & 12 October 2004.
-In the two-part episode, Rick Murray (Ephraim Ellis), ostracized after he physically abused his girlfriend in the previous season, brings a gun to school and shoots and paralyzes Jimmy Brooks (Aubrey Graham), when a prank pulled on Rick is blamed on Jimmy.
+In the two-part episode, Rick Murray (Ephraim Ellis), ostracized after he physically abused his girlfriend in the previous season, brings a gun to school and shoots and paralyzes Jimmy Brooks, when a prank pulled on Rick is blamed on Jimmy.
 Rick is then accidentally killed by Sean Cameron (Daniel Clark) in his attempt to stop the shooting.
 Despite being a two-part episode, many events were still unresolved until later in the season.
-It aired on the American cable channel Noggin during its programming block for teenagers, The N, on 3 and 10 December 2004.

-Part two of the episode earned director Stefan Sciani an award for "Outstanding Achievement in a Television Series – Family" at the Directors Guild of Canada Awards.
+Part two of the episode earned director Stefan Scaini an award for "Outstanding Achievement in a Television Series – Family" at the Directors Guild of Canada Awards.